-In this blog post, we will explore the question is amazon a bad company.
 Amazon has been a global brand for over 20 years.
-Recently, they have faced many problems that have made the company stand out in harmful ways and may change their business model in 2020.
+Recently, they have faced many problems that have made the company stand out in harmful ways and may change their business model in the future.

-In the past year, Amazon has been under fire for various issues, including labor violations and anti-competitive practices.
+Amazon has been under fire for various issues in the past year, including labor violations and anti-competitive practices.

-1) Amazon is now being investigated for potential antitrust violations by the Department of Justice
+1) Amazon gets investigated for potential antitrust violations by the Department of Justice

-3) Amazon has come under scrutiny from President Trump, who wants to regulate its size
+3) Amazon has come under scrutiny from President Trump, who wanted to regulate its size

 4) The company was recently called out on how it treats contract fulfillment workers and

-5) there are more people than ever before questioning whether an algorithm could take away jobs.
+5) More people than ever questioned whether an algorithm could take away jobs.

 Some believe that Amazon’s employees should unionize to negotiate higher wages, and health care coverage can be provided to all employees.
 The company has also come under fire by some activists for selling products.

 When all businesses remained closed for almost 6-7 months throughout the pandemic, Amazon expanded its operation.
 The company’s increasing avarice to strengthen its process during the pandemic stacked thousands of workers’ lives.